arisvinsant/EECS448_Project3/README.md

 3. Xingjian Ding
 4. Saharsh gupta

-This branch is the demo of the bird.
+This branch is the demo for the bird.